-By whatever measure we choose — career trajectory, paycheck size, a happy family, a completed half-marathon — we often gauge our own success.
+By whatever measure we choose — career trajectory, paycheck size, a happy family — we often gauge our own success.

 But “success” doesn’t necessarily correlate with achieving your true potential.
 By not addressing that element, we run the risk of leaving a whole lot of potential on the table.

 These changes needn’t be major life overhauls.
 At CCL, we teach that even small adjustments can help you make time for wellness in ways that will pay off in all areas of your life, helping you to reach your true potential as a leader.

 How to Make Time for Wellness: 4 Proven Techniques to Help You Achieve Your Full Potential

 Specifically, I share with clients 4 of the only techniques that have been scientifically proven to decrease stress and increase well-being:

 - Increase both your sleep quality and quantity.

 - Increase your movement with exercise throughout the day.

 - Develop your mindfulness skills (via various meditation techniques).

 - Foster a culture of gratitude, at work and at home.

 Making headway in any of these areas requires no more than 20 minutes a day — and often, as few as 3 minutes will do the trick — yet will help you reach for you potential by making space to increase your resilience.

 By increasing each of these 4 areas — sleep, movement, mindfulness, and gratitude — you can take easy steps that move you closer to accessing your untapped potential.
 Each of these requires an investment of only minutes per day and will help you make time for your wellness when your time is at a premium.